Blog Post

 Several indicators go overlooked, but with the prevalence of mobile data collection, businesses should be more vigilant and be aware that IP addresses, geolocations, biometric data, and internet search history — among other data sources — are also classified as personal information.

-Personal data as defined by Article 4 of the GDPR: “‘Any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.”
+Personal data as defined by Article 4 of the GDPR is as follows: “Any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 Any company that markets or sells goods to EU citizens, regardless of location, is subject to the GDPR.
 Examples of personal information the law aims to protect include mailing addresses, email addresses, phone numbers, IP addresses, login ID details, social media posts and digital images.

-If you are ready to start your data discovery journey, book a demo with a data expert today.
+If you are ready to start your data discovery journey, book a demo with one of our data experts today.

 Want to keep up with all our blog posts?
 Subscribe to our newsletter!